094459/newsletter-oss-projects/README.md

 **mcp-oauth2-aws-cognito**

 [mcp-oauth2-aws-cognito](https://github.com/empires-security/mcp-oauth2-aws-cognito) this repository demonstrates how to secure a Model Context Protocol (MCP) server using OAuth 2.1 authorisation flows, implemented entirely with Node.js and Express.js.
 While this example uses AWS Cognito as the backing authorisation server, the implementation is provider-agnostic and can work with any OAuth 2.1 compliant authorisation server.
 Detailed README which will help you get it up and running - in fact, I did actually get this project running for the MCP Summit event in London, so I can confirm it worked for me.
 I used MCP Inspector to test it out.
 Let me know how you get on if you give it a go.(#215)

+**mcp-proxy-for-aws**

+[mcp-proxy-for-aws](https://aws-oss.beachgeek.co.uk/4md) - is a new project that provides two ways to connect AI applications to MCP servers on AWS.
+The first is using it as a proxy, it becomes a lightweight, client-side bridge between MCP clients (AI assistants like Claude Desktop, Amazon Q Developer CLI) and MCP servers on AWS.
+The second is as a library, allowing you to programmatically connect popular AI agent frameworks (LangChain, LlamaIndex, Strands Agents, etc.) to MCP servers on AWS.
+If you are doing any kind of MCP stuff on AWS, this project is essential so make sure you try it out. (#216)

 **mcp-server-aws**